April 24, 2008

 Wal-Mart, which announced in March that it will add 400 organic SKUs to its product mix, is now expanding on that promise.
 As of mid-May, about half of all Wal-Mart stores will also carry natural dog and cat food.

-Wal-Mart spokeswoman Jolanda Stewart said her company will stock four SKUs of Natural Life pet food in the 1,500 stores where Wal-Mart research shows consumers "tend to purchase products with organic and natural tie-ins."
-Wal-Mart has a total of 3,189 stores.
+Wal-Mart spokeswoman Jolanda Stewart said the company will stock four SKUs of Natural Life pet food in the 1,500 stores where Wal-Mart research shows consumers "tend to purchase products with organic and natural tie-ins."
+Bentonville, Ark.-based Wal-Mart has a total of 3,189 stores.

 Natural Life will be the only natural or organic pet foods Wal-Mart carries, although Stewart said the discount retailer could add more natural pet products and brands in the future.